 We love hiking with our kids and it will only get more fun as they grow and are able to take on longer and more challenging hikes with us.

-What tips do you have from hiking with kids at different ages?
+What tips do you have from your experience Hiking With The Family?